WhiteO/rp/README_ru.md

 -----------------

 1. Fork this repository.
-2. Create a branch from master branch.
+2. Create a branch from dev branch.
 3. Write code.
 4. Send a PR from the branch.